pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 that you run the VACUUM command on the audit_event table to optimize PostgreSQL performance.
-See "Installing Black Duck using Docker Swarm", Chapter 6: "Upgrading Black Duck", "Migration script to purge unused rows in the audit event table" (Page 55).
+See "Installing Black Duck using Docker Swarm", Chapter 6: "Upgrading Black Duck", "Migration script to purge unused rows in the audit event table".